 Open Sorts – The students create the categories to sort the words.
 This allows them to think creatively and more critically about the words.

 Sorts can be done independently or with partners.
 Students can also sort their words independently and then compare with partners after sorting.

 Students can sort words based on grammar skills, phonics skills, or morphology skills.

 Students can choose a target word from their word list and make connections to other words.
 To read more about this word work activity and see example connections students can make, click here.

 3. Put the Words to Use

 Students can create unique sentences and stories that include their words.
 Make this more engaging by allowing students to use specific writing utensils or work with partners.

 4. Creating New Words

-Students can challenge themselves to make as many words as possible using only the letters of a target word from their word lists.
+- Using a spelling list or list of words, students can challenge themselves to make as many words as possible using only the letters of a target word from the list.

 5. Building Words